patilchinmay/k8s-experiments/minikube-remote-access/README.md

 # OR
 kubectl config view
 ```
-Test that the mninikube is working.
+Test that the minikube is working.

 ```bash
 > kubectl get pod